Li Ming (footballer, born 1971)

 Li Ming (李明 (Lǐ Míng); born 26 January 1971) is a Chinese football coach and a former international player.

 As a footballer, he played as a midfielder and spent his whole career with Dalian Wanda where he won eight league titles and three Chinese FA Cups.
 His international career saw him play for the Chinese national team gathering 86 international appearances between 1992 and 2004, scoring 8 goals.
 He represented his nation at four editions of the AFC Asian Cup, helping his team to a third-place finish in 1992, the quarter-finals in 1996, a fourth-place finish in 2000 and a second-place finish in 2004, which China hosted.

 Playing career

-Li Ming was born in Jinan, Shandong.
+Li Ming was born in Dalian, Liaoning.
 Starting his football career in 1989, Li Ming would spend his entire football career with Dalian Wanda.
 He soon established himself as the club's first choice right-midfielder, however it was not until the 1994 league season that Dalian would win their first professional league title.
 With the help of Li Ming, the club soon established themselves as the dominant team within China for several seasons.
 From 1994 to 2002 Dalian would win a staggering eight league titles; Li Ming was one of the stars of the Dalian Wanda team that went the entire 1996 league season without losing a single domestic league game.
 Li missed out on China's maiden appearance at the 2002 FIFA World Cup due to an injury during the qualification campaign.

+Management career

+In 2017, Li was appointed as the general manager of Beijing Guoan.
+On 27 December 2025, the club announced Li's departure after the 2025 season.